neurobagel/query-tool-ai/README.md

   cd query-tool-ai
   ```

-  Before proceeding with either you need to set the environment variables.
+  After cloning the repository, you can choose to either use the Dockerized version or run the application locally using Python but before proceeding with either you need to set the environment variables.

   ### Set the environment variables -
    | Environment Variable   | Type    | Required                                 | Default Value if Not Set | Example                                                   |
    | ---------------------- | ------- | ---------------------------------------- | ------------------------ | --------------------------------------------------------- |